hyperledger-identus/prism-vdr-driver/prism-vdr-specification.md

 }

-// The possible events/operations affecting the blockchain. message PrismOperation {
+// The possible events affecting the blockchain. message PrismOperation {
   // https://github.com/input-output-hk/atala-prism-sdk/blob/master/protosLib/src/main/proto/node_models.proto
   //  reserved 3, 4; // fields used by an extension of the protocol.
 Not relevant for the DID method